Abbott Laboratories (ABT) Shares Up Despite Recent Market Volatility

-Abbott Laboratories (NYSE: ABT)’s stock price has increased by 0.42 compared to its previous closing price of 98.05.
-Nevertheless, the company has seen a gain of 0.60% in its stock price over the last five trading days.
+Abbott Laboratories (NYSE: ABT)’s stock price has increased by 0.47 compared to its previous closing price of 98.62.
+Despite this, the company has seen a gain of 2.10% in its stock price over the last five trading days.
 The Wall Street Journal reported on 02/08/23 that Abbott Laboratories to Acquire Cardiovascular Systems At Equity Value of $890M

 Is It Worth Investing in Abbott Laboratories (NYSE: ABT) Right Now?

-Abbott Laboratories (NYSE: ABT) has a higher price-to-earnings ratio of 25.09x compared to its average ratio, and the 36-month beta value for ABT is at 0.67.
-Analysts have varying views on the stock, with 13 analysts rating it as a “buy,” 5 rating it as “overweight,” 6 as “hold,” and 1 as “sell.”
+The price-to-earnings ratio for Abbott Laboratories (NYSE: ABT) is 25.24x, which is above its average ratio.
+Moreover, the 36-month beta value for ABT is 0.67.
+Analysts have varying opinions on the stock, with 13 analysts rating it as a “buy,” 5 as “overweight,” 6 as “hold,” and 1 as “sell.”

 Do You Know The Best Place To Find Gains In Volatile Markets?